Search Knowledge Base by Keyword

 Waitlist Page URL

-If your website allows shoppers to join a waitlist, add the entire URL you would like to send customers to so that they can join your waitlist.
+If your property allows shoppers to join a waitlist, add the entire URL you would like to send customers to so that they can join your waitlist.
 When this field is populated with a URL, the Join Waitlist button will be displayed on floor plans with no available units.
+Note that if you have enabled the “Hide floor plans with no available units” option, the Join Waitlist button is not going to display.

 RentPress offers integrations with several outside services.
 In some cases, you will need to configure how these integrations work on your site.